Half Dome was the most beautiful natural site I had seen.

 It – Was – Awesome.

-Keep in mind that a 14 mile day hike is a big day and that 2 in our party were not used to long hikes nor necessarily in shape for a long hike.
+Remember that a 14-mile hike is a big day and that 2 in our party were not used to long hikes or necessarily in shape for a long hike.

 I noted that we needed to pick up the pace.

-It was agreed upon but I’m not sure it was truly taken to heart.
+It was agreed upon, but it was not indeed taken to heart.

 And so it got dark.